global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

   - `spatial-data-files/harmonization-variables/`
   - `silica-shapefiles/`

+## Current AppEEARS status

+- The targeted ET and snow updates are complete, downloaded, combined, and checked.
+They filled missing values for 22 sites.
+- Four new LMP sites and Fitzroy Crossing were added after reliable watershed files were found and their AppEEARS extractions were completed.
+- Coverage for 2002-2022 is complete for 521 of the 524 sites.
+The remaining cycle-0 green-up gaps stayed missing after reruns because MODIS did not return usable data for those site-years.
+Cycle 1 is optional.
+- One final 12-site request set has been prepared and checked: four corrected Cameroon watersheds, six Finnish watersheds, and Thomson Brook and Yarragil Brook in Western Australia.
+These requests have not been submitted yet.
+- Next: submit and monitor all 12 requests, then download, combine, and check the results.

 ## Dataset checkpoints

 | Date | File or package | Site accounting | Material change |